-Bowdens is sitting on one of the world’s largest silver deposits, and a scoping study for the project indicates production of 3.4 million ounces per year of silver, together with roughly 6,9000t of zinc and 5,100t of lead.
+Bowdens is sitting on one of the world’s largest undeveloped silver deposits, and a feasibility study completed for the project back in 2018 indicates production of 3.4 million ounces per year of silver, together with roughly 6,9000t of zinc and 5,100t of lead.

-Manuka Resources (ASX: MKR), the first gold and silver IPO of 2020 is the other ‘go to’ silver play.
+MKR was the first gold and silver IPO of 2020 and is the other ‘go to’ silver play.